 Core Lab is a leading service provider to oil and gas operations with a global presence and impact; we strive to respect the communities and environments in which we do business.
 We are committed and strive for a zero accident environment, which makes safety first in all of our locations and those of our clients.
-Core Laboratories approximately 4,600 employees operate in over 50 countries around the globe and in 2017 these employees worked 9.3 million man hours.
-In 2017 Core Lab recorded one of its best year ever having 21 recordable accidents compared to 23 in 2016.
+Core Laboratories 4,500 employees operate in over 50 countries around the globe and in 2018 these employees worked 9.4 million man hours.
+In 2018 Core Lab recorded one of its best safety years matching our lowest ever TRIR of 0.45 in 2015 and having the lowest ever number of recordable cases.